RotherOSS/doc-otobo-installation/content/installation/installation-rhel.rst

 Step 13: Setup Bash Auto-Completion (optional)
 ----------------------------------------------

 All regular OTOBO command line operations happen via the OTOBO console interface.
 This provides an auto-completion for the bash shell which makes finding the right command and options much easier.
 You can activate the bash auto-completion by installing the package ``bash-completion``.
 It will automatically detect and load the file ``/opt/otobo/.bash_completion`` for the ``otobo`` user.

-After restarting your shell, you can just type this command followed by TAB, and it will list all available commands:
+After restarting your shell, you can just type this command followed by ``TAB``, and it will list all available commands:

 .. code-block:: bash

    otobo> /opt/otobo/bin/otobo.Console.pl

-If you type a few characters of the command name, TAB will show all matching commands.
-After typing a complete command, all possible options and arguments will be shown by pressing TAB.
+If you type a few characters of the command name, ``TAB`` will show all matching commands.
+After typing a complete command, all possible options and arguments will be shown by pressing ``TAB``.

 .. note::